State service portal

 Checks by the State Revenue Service in undertakings

 The purpose of tax control is to ensure the full, timely and equitable calculation and collection of taxes and duties.
 A taxpayer is entitled to invite a professional expert or consultant during tax control, to provide explanations and other information, except in cases where tax regulatory enactments do not foresee it.
 The SRS website describes the tax control process, the types of tax control.

 Thematic inspections of the SRS are carried out most frequently on the following topics:

-2. in certain circumstances, transactions which result in an impact on another undertaking or even only the assets of the undertaking or their right of use.
+Competition Lawa merger of undertakings shall not be limited to mergers of undertakings or the addition of undertakings to the other, but also, in certain circumstances, transactions which result in an impact on another undertaking or even acquiring only the assets of an undertaking or their rights of use.

-On the evaluation of the merger report to be paid into the national budgetlevy, the size of which depends on the circumstances of the merger.
+The assessment of the merger report shall be subject to the lodging of a fee in the State budget, the amount of which depends on the circumstances of the merger.
 This shall be done before the submission of the merger report or within ten days of receipt of the KP merger decision if the merger has been evaluated without the merger report submitted.

 In the case of a merger of KP companies, three types of decisions may be taken: